 Zoltán Pápai, partner and CEO of Infrapont Economic Consulting, completed his Master and doctoral studies at the Budapest University of Economic Studies.
 He has been working as a regulatory and competition economist since the beginning of the nineties.
 Zoltán has regulatory and competition expertise in telecommunication, media, energy, postal services, transport and up to now has been involved in many project in these and also in other industries.
-He took part as an expert in the implementation of the liberalization network industries and setting up a new regulatory systems, preparation of mobile license auctions, completion of market analyses, impact assessments, and provided expert support in legal cases.
+He took part as an expert in the implementation of the liberalisation network industries and setting up a new regulatory systems, preparation of mobile license auctions, completion of market analyses, impact assessments, and provided expert support in legal cases.
 Besides consultancy he has been involved in applied economic research concerning market power and competition issues in different markets.

-|Péter Nagy, partner, senior consultant
+|Péter Nagy, partner

-Péter Nagy, senior consultant, completed his MA studies at the Budapest University of Economic Studies.
+Péter Nagy, partner, completed his MA studies at the Budapest University of Economic Studies.
 Between 1998 and 2000 he was senior fellow at the Strategy Directorate of Hungarian Telecom (MATÁV), where he was charged with developing the company level market model.
-Since 2000 he has been senior consultant at Infrapont participating in each major project of the company, such as providing expert support in the liberalization of Hungarian telecommunication markets and preparation of the electronic communication laws.
+Since 2000 he has been senior consultant at Infrapont participating in each major project of the company, such as providing expert support in the liberalisation of Hungarian telecommunication markets and preparation of the electronic communication laws.
 He participated in several consultancy projects for the Hungarian Telecommunications Regulator and for telecommunications operators.
 He also has experience in other network industries, such as the electricity and the postal sector, and has been participating in projects related to competition cases.
-His main areas consist of market analysis, impact assessment, enhanced empirical research, price regulation, economic preparation of legal regulation, business planning, and market modeling.
+His main areas consist of market analysis, impact assessment, enhanced empirical research, price regulation, economic preparation of legal regulation, business planning, and market modelling.

-|Dr. Gergely Csorba, partner, senior consultant
+|Dr. Gergely Csorba, partner

-doctoral degree, Central European University (CEU) in 2006.
+doctoral degree, Central European University (CEU), 2006

-|Aliz McLean, consultant
+|Aliz McLean, senior consultant